me9718/meter-data-skill/README.md

 Reading the data that meter shows

 ## Description
-This skill asks other devices for data and receive them and read them loud for the user.
+This skill asks other devices for data and receives them and reads them for the user.

 ## Examples
  - "Read me the water meter data"